ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/radar_iconvalue.md

 ---
+noindex: true
-Title: "Categories with images - ScottPlot 4.1 Cookbook"
+title: "Categories with images - ScottPlot 4.1 Cookbook"
 Description: "Images can be displayed on the arms of the radar chart.
 When using images, labels will be ignored so setting them will have no effect."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71